colonyos/pycolonies/README.md

 colonies.close(assigned_process["processid"], [res], executor_prvkey)
 ```

-We can now can create a distributed Python application where parts of the code runs on a remote executor.
+We can now create a distributed Python application where parts of the code runs on a remote executor.

 ```python
 def sum_nums(n1, n2, ctx={}):